SomMeri/less4j-javascript/README.md

 LessCompiler compiler = new DefaultLessCompiler();
 CompilationResult result = compiler.compile(new File(less), configuration);
 ````

 ## Compatibility
 Less4j JavaScript is supposed to be as close enough to less.js to compile [LessHat](https://github.com/csshat/lesshat) the same way.
-However, it does not have to be behave exactly the same way in all circumstances.
+However, it does not have to behave exactly the same way in all circumstances.
 Most important differences are:
 * environment,
 * less scope accessibility.